NeuralSyntaxLab/lab-handbook/Sound recording/Working with BoomRecorder.md

 ---
 ## Patch bay
 patch bay is a central hub where inputs are routed to outputs.
-In Boopmrecorder, the patch screen allows for routing between outputs to files, and to allocate in what path the files will be saved.
+In Boomrecorder, the patch screen allows for routing betweenc channels to inputs, outputs and files, and to allocate in what path the files will be saved.
-In this panel, the number of active channels can be chosen, up to 256 channels in the Boomrecorder pro version, which can be routed to 256 channels that can be saved at a maximum of 16 different folders.
+In this panel, the number of active channels can be chosen, up to 256 channels in the Boomrecorder pro version, which can be routed with 256 inputs that can be saved at a maximum of 16 different folders.
 The logic behind our patch bay configuration is to differentiate between inputs and outputs, such that each input comes from a specific acoustic box; this is routed to a specific channel that is saved in a specific file.
-Each audio input data is saved at a corresponding fil,files contain data from individual inputs only.
-Those files are saved as spesific folders.
+Each audio input data is saved at a corresponding fil,i.e. files contain data from individual inputs only.
+Those files are saved as spesific folders. in the image below: oragne arrow head shows, the number of channels, fies and folders that can be chosen. below that all of the outputs from our recording hardware is shown (20 in total)  the first matrix (in blue and whit) is the input matrix, where inputs are allocated to channels. the green and white  matrix is the output matrix, the red and white matrix is the channel to file allocation matrix, and below that in red and white as well theres the file to path allocation matrix.  the green ractangle shows the different channels, the red ractangle shows the folders paths, in use.